The Church God Exalts (James 4:1-12)

 First: God is jealous.
 You’re thinking: that’s good news?
 Jealousy is a bad thing!
 To which I’d say: not necessarily.
 There’s a good jealousy.
 It’s actually very good news that God is jealous for us.
 God cares for us enough to care.
 Paul Copan says:

-A wife who doesn’t get jealous and angry when another woman is flirting with her husband isn’t really committed to the marriage relationship … .
-Outrage, pain, anguish—these are the appropriate responses to such deep violation.
-God isn’t some abstract entity or impersonal principle … .
-We should be amazed that the Creator of the universe would so deeply connect himself to human beings that he would open himself to sorrow and anguish in the face of human rejection and betrayal.
+A wife who doesn’t get jealous and angry when another woman is flirting with her husband isn’t really committed to the marriage relationship… Outrage, pain, anguish—these are the appropriate responses to such deep violation.
+God isn’t some abstract entity or impersonal principle… We should be amazed that the Creator of the universe would so deeply connect himself to human beings that he would open himself to sorrow and anguish in the face of human rejection and betrayal.

 God loves us enough to care when we live this way.
 He’s not going to sit back idly and let it happen.
 God cares passionately about our relationship with him and won’t settle for our unfaithfulness.
 He longs for our love.
 He will have his people.

 Second: God is gracious.
 We’re going to look at this in a minute, but this is the best news going.
-Our failure and our unfaithfulness is not the last word.
+Our failure and our unfaithfulness are not the last word.
 God’s grace is the last word.
 God extends his grace to selfish people like us.
 We will never exhaust God’s grace.
 If you recognize yourself in this passage, as I do, then there’s good news for us.
 God is ready to welcome us back by his grace.

 At the start of this sermon I gave you two ugly scenes from church life.
 How do we become a church that becomes ugly, that lacks grace and is filled with fighting?
 We don’t have to do anything.
 We’ll get there just fine.
 All we have to do is to come to church asking, “What’s in it for me?” and we’ll get there.
 We’ll begin to see others as either objects to be used or obstacles to overcome.
 We’ll even start to see God this way.
 It will kill our souls, and it will kill our church.
 Let’s not go there.